 You can of course read all of the documentation, as a minimum it is recommended that you know how to raise concerns in a safe and confidential manner if you have a concern about a child’s welfare.

-Yes, ‘Buddy Guard - BSAC Child Safeguarding Policy and Procedures’ Section 3 covers this topic.
+Yes, section 3 in the child safeguarding policy covers this topic.
 This section includes points on how to ensure effective recruitment and selection procedures and advice on references and Disclosure and Barring Service (DBS).

 The simple answer is no.

 For the issue about open access to names, addresses, telephone numbers and DOBs of children you need to consider the following: